Synternet/pubsub-rust/README.md

 }
 ```

-Those examples demonstrate how to connect to a NATS server, subscribe to a subject, and publish messages to subject using the Syntropy PubSub-Rust library.
+Those examples demonstrate how to connect to a NATS server, subscribe to a subject, and publish messages to subject using the Synternet PubSub-Rust library.

 ## Contributing

 We welcome contributions from the community!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/SyntropyNet/pubsub-rust).
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Synternet/pubsub-rust).
 We appreciate your feedback and collaboration in making this SDK even better.

 ## Contribution Guidelines